Door County Wisconsin, USA Travel Guide

 Accommodation prices are significantly pricier in July, August, and early October (peak fall foliage).

-The lowest prices typically occur from November through April, with certain slight increases around winter holidays.
+The rock-bottom prices typically occur from November through April, with certain slight increases around winter holidays.

-For a personalized and charming stay, B&Bs are a signature A Popular tourist destination in wisconsin experience.
+For an individualized and charming stay, B&Bs are a signature A Popular tourist destination in wisconsin experience.

-Connect with nature and enjoy affordable lodging at one of the beautiful state parks.
+Connect with the natural world and enjoy affordable lodging at one of the beautiful state parks.